anne-d-wic/project-portfolio-analytics-dashboard/README.md

 ## Business Context and Objective
 <details><summary><strong>See more</strong></summary>

-This project was designed as a portfolio management decision-support dashboard for a PMO or transformation office overseeing multiple programs and projects.
+This project was designed as a portfolio management dashboard for a PMO or transformation office overseeing multiple programs and projects.
-The objective is not only to track project status, but to identify where delivery risk is concentrated, which programs require escalation and which project phases contribute most to delays.

-### Objective
-Build a Power BI dashboard that helps decision-makers answer three critical questions:
-1. Which programs are underperforming on delivery?
-2. Where is risk concentrated across the portfolio?
-3. Which projects and milestone phases should be prioritized for corrective action?

-### What Makes This Useful for Decision-Makers
-This dashboard is designed to support portfolio-level decision-making, not just project tracking.
-It helps PMO analysts, portfolio managers and program leaders quickly identify where delivery risk is concentrated, which programs require escalation, and which projects or milestone phases should be prioritized for corrective action.
-By combining delivery, budget and risk indicators in one model, the dashboard makes it easier to move from reporting to action.
+The objective is to support portfolio monitoring through three complementary lenses: delivery performance, risk exposure, and delay impact.

 ### Target Audience
 - PMO analysts
 - Portfolio managers
 - Program directors
 - Transformation leaders

-### Analytical Scope
-The dashboard covers three complementary dimensions of portfolio performance:
-- Delivery performance
-- Risk exposure
-- Budget and delay impact
 </details>

 ## Key KPIs